HectorCastelli/insurance-information-test/DevLog.md

 ### Creating a user-manual

 The documentation for end-users is very important.
 I have chosen to write the documentation by hand, to make sure that its cohesive and has all the necessary information.

+### Checking Code quality

+Due to the integration of ESLINT since the beginning of the project, no obvious problems were found by a code-analysis tool.